 Okay, enough of the music video, I probably lost a lot of you on that one.
 I have shared that with a few of my family and friends and I usually just end up with blank stares.
-Anyway, final piece of evidence for you.
+Anyway, one final piece of evidence for you.
 March 1, 2003 instantly became a very special date to me.
-Every year my family would acknowledge this day as my spiritual birthday.
-So two weeks after my experience, I got engaged to my girlfriend, Wendy.
-We were married in 2004 and welcomed our first child (Liam) into the world on March 1, 2006 – exactly 3 years to the day after my experience.
+Every year, Wendy and my family would acknowledge this day as the day I had been “born again” – like a spiritual birthday.
+Wendy and I were married one year later in 2004 and welcomed our first child (Liam) into the world on March 1, 2006 – exactly 3 years to the day after my experience.

 ‘It’s God, it’s God’

 But which God?
 What if the God I encountered that night was actually Allah of Islam or maybe I had some sort of Hindu Kundalini Awakening?
 Well, it’s been over 20 years since I had this experience and I am closer to Jesus today than I ever have been.
 I could try and convince you that Jesus is the only way to be saved, but I can’t change your heart.
 You need to be born again, you need the Spirit of the living God to show you the truth.